uru-card/uru-card/README.md

 $ pio run -t upload -t monitor
 ```

-The serial console with the debug information starts.
+The program will start immediately and the serial console will start output of the debug information.

 ## Testing

 ### Pairing (bonding) the device

+Despite the fact, the FIDO2 protocol supports BLE transport, at the moment is it available only under Windows.
+So, you will need either a Windows machine or a virtual environment.
+I am using Oracle Virtual Box and the trial version of Windows 10.

 Open bluetooth settings on your Windows computer or Android phone.
 Add new device and select "URU Card" from the list of discovered devices.

+After a few seconds, the device should be paired and appear in the list of available devices.

 This step should be performed only once.

 ### Testing tools

+Open the browser in your Windows.
+Chrome, Firefox and Edge browsers work equally well as they are using the system layer to communicate with the authenticator device.

-Open the Chrome browser and visit website [webauthn.me](https://webauthn.me/).
+Visit the website [webauthn.me](https://webauthn.me/).
 There you find a number of tools for testing the Authenticator device.
 The communication between the browser and the authenticator will be displayed in the serial console.

 ## Contributing